 10. Each student is responsible for school issued equipment and uniforms.
 It is the student-athlete’s responsibility to properly secure equipment in the appropriate area.
 Each student-athlete is responsible for reporting lost, damaged or unsafe equipment to the head coach.
 Any student-athlete who has not returned all school issued equipment and uniforms will not be eligible to participate in another sport until the equipment is returned or the debt is paid.

 11. Student-athletes who are failing two (2) or more subjects in any one week will be deemed ineligible for the following week, which includes Sunday and runs through the following Saturday.
 The academic period is from 8:00am on Mondays to 3:00pm on Thursdays.
 (In the event of a shortened week, eligibility will always be run on the second last day of the week.)
 Student-athletes who are failing two (2) or more subjects for a marking period will be ineligible to participate in practice/contests for 15 school days.
 Ineligibility will begin the day reports cards are given out/available.

 *Athletes who are academically ineligible three times during a season, will be removed from the athletic team to concentrate on their academics.

-11. All student-athletes must meet all Pennsylvania Interscholastic Athletic Association (PIAA) requirements and abide by all governing rules of the PIAA and the Upper Perkiomen School District including, but not limited to, age regulations, amateur status, physical examination and academic requirements.
-Students who don’t meet or who violate the requirements of the PIAA and/or the Upper Perkiomen School District shall be deemed ineligible for participation and may receive additional disciplinary action. *More information on PIAA guidelines can be found on the school districts website.
+12. All student-athletes must meet all Pennsylvania Interscholastic Athletic Association (PIAA) requirements and abide by all governing rules of the PIAA and the Upper Perkiomen School District including, but not limited to, age regulations, amateur status, physical examination and academic requirements.
+Students who don’t meet or who violate the requirements of the PIAA and/or the Upper Perkiomen School District shall be deemed ineligible for participation and may receive additional disciplinary action.